Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 Useful for bilingual surveys or questions needing clarification.

-**Use Default Values Toggle**
+**Use default values toggle**

+When disabled, all values must be filled manually.
 If enabled, system-defined default values are used for:

 - Frequency
 - NextDayToAnswer